How to choose the best monitor for photo editing in 2021

 The best bargain in this price range, right now, is the Philips 272P7VUBNB.
 I personally use the predecessor of this model and it's been great for the price.
 The stand-out feature for this Philips is the slightly wider 122% sRGB color gamut.
 It also has a 8-bit + 2-bit FRC LUT and is factory calibrated to under 2 dE.

 LG has a couple of alternatives on this price point, but the Philips still offers a better value for the price, speaking strictly about photography.
 The LG 27UL500-W and 27UL550 models have a smaller 98% sRGB gamut, but offer better build quality and AMD Radeon FreeSync support for photographers that would like to occasionally game on their monitors.
+Be aware that the similarly named 32" LG 32UL500-W uses a VA panel and isn't well suited for color critical work, even though it looks good on paper.

 The $500 to $600 range is the sweet spot for a high quality wide gamut 27 inch 4K display.
 This would be the natural step up from the Asus ProArt PA278QV and BenQ PD2700Q models, representing a noticeable improvement in terms of resolution and color gamut.